Michael0812/blackandwhite/TESTING.md

 - [Travis](https://travis-ci.org/) was used throughout the unit testing of this project to provide continuous integration with the deployed site.
 The [Travis Documentation](https://docs.travis-ci.com/) provides all the info needed to set it up.
 - I set the heroku deployment settings for this project to only allow deployment when the travis had passed the latest push to the master branch on GitHub.

+## User Feedback

+#### Robert
+The website is extremely easy to use.
+The company message has been conveyed in an understandable and clear fashion.
+I have just registered my profile without any issues and the website reads well on both my mobile phone and laptop.
+I have also ordered two packages of BLACK & WHITE coffee directly from the website and I used my credit card to complete the transaction which was secured and fast.

+#### Carolina
+First of all I love the colors and a design on the website, it makes me want to have a coffee!
+The website was very easy to use.
+ Going from one screen to another was smooth and fast.
+I bought few coffees without any issues.
+I like the fact its straight to the point and the information is interesting.
+It looks good both on a mobile and a laptop, which makes me happy as I prefer bigger screens.
+ I would recommend this website to any coffee lovers.